From a single serum sample, we quantify multiple biomarkers — known and newly discovered. Advanced. Automated. Affordable.

 Learn more

-FDA-cleared AXINON®System is our core technology platform.
+Using FDA-cleared technology, the AXINON®System is our core platform.
 It incorporates diagnostic testing algorithms into nuclear magnetic resonance (NMR) spectroscopy.

 This new kidney function assay combines two novel biomarkers, valine and myo-inositol, with creatinine and cystatin C using highly accurate nuclear magnetic resonance (NMR) spectroscopy.